Sunday, June 15, 2025

 If there is one thing we all know about the LGBTQ+ community, it’s that we are pretty creative in the bedroom and that we like to express that ‘creativity’ sometimes when we travel.
-A big part of our repertoire can include the varied sex toys available for our use and pleasure.
-But, before you pack your cuffs, clamps, and chains we’ve assembled a list of potential destinations LGBTQ+ travelers may visit, and packing these toys is a big no-no.

 Thailand

 Thailand is home to a thriving sex industry, with an estimated 30,000 active sex workers in Bangkok alone.
-It is a country famous for its ‘ping pong shows’ (it’s exactly what you think it is, and if you’re not sure checkout Priscilla, Queen of the Desert), ladyboy culture, and sex festivals; including the Bangkok Fetish Ball.
+It is a country famous for its ‘ping pong shows’ (it’s exactly what you think it is, and if you’re not sure check out Priscilla, Queen of the Desert), ladyboy culture, and sex festivals; including the Bangkok Fetish Ball.
 The country has also made efforts to ensure LGBTQ+ tourists feel welcome, but perhaps leave the dildos at home.
 Sex toys fall under Thailand’s list of prohibited goods.
 They are considered obscene objects and cannot be brought into the country.
 They will be confiscated by customs and held until you leave.

 Vietnam